What is counseling and how do I know if I need it?

 We currently have counselors accepting plans from the the majority of insurance companies.

 Unfortunately, we are currently not able to accept Medicaid or Medicare Advantage programs.

 Upon calling our office, you will be asked what insurance company you have.
 We will then refer you to a specific therapist who works with your presenting problem and is also covered by your insurance.
 We will take care of filing the claim to your insurance company.
 Please be aware that as there are so many insurance companies with numerous plans, a particular therapist may be on one plan covered by your insurance company and may not be on another.
 Also, your particular insurance policy may not offer benefits for mental health services.
 It is recommended that you check with your insurance company about your individual benefits before scheduling.

 For more in-depth information on insurance coverage for mental health services, the APA has a useful guide you can find here.

 What is your cancellation policy?

 We require 24 hours notice for cancellations, unless an emergency.
-Should you need to cancel within 24 hours of your appointment, a late cancellation fee of $25 with be added to your account.
-There will be a charge to your account of $50 for a "no-show", or not coming to your appointment without giving us prior notice.
+Should you need to cancel within 24 hours of your appointment, a late cancellation fee of $25 will be added to your account.
+There will be a charge to your account of $65 for a "no-show", or not coming to your appointment without giving us prior notice.
+The rates for the Psychiatrist & ARNP is a fee of $85 for a late cancellation and $125 for a no show fee unless it is a 1st time appointment, the fees are increased to $325 for a no show appointment for your initial consultation.
 Voice mail is available to take messages if we are not in the office.